The Life of Joe Ben-David as a Unitarian Humanist and Social Activist

 1953 - Selected by Martin Buber and a group of prominent social activists and professors of the Hebrew University, at a meeting in Buber's home in Jerusalem, to assist them in the United States by promoting IHUD (UNION), the historically significant organization for Palestine/Israel reconciliation.

-1954 Addressed students at Sarah Lawrence College and at Earl Hall, Columbia University, on the subject of peace in the Middle East, and called for their active involvement in this cause.
+1954 – Emigrated to the U.S. Addressed students at Sarah Lawrence College and at Earl Hall, Columbia University, on the subject of peace in the Middle East, and called for their active involvement in this cause.

 1957 - Bearing in mind the equal importance of the two: 1. / Personal and collective security of the Jews, and 2. / The inalienable rights of the Palestinians - developed a four-year campaign based on the assumption that real peace in the Middle East will depend on the achievement of justice for the Palestinian people.
 Participants in this campaign included: Erich Fromm, Roger Baldwin, Norman Thomas, Hannah Arendt, Bishop James A. Pike, Reinhold Niebuhr and others.

-1958 - Engaged in the struggle against smoking by founding the REPORTER ON SMOKING AND HEALTH newsletter in cooperation with Roy Norr, who had triggered the anti-tobacco movement in the United States.
+1958 - Engaged in the struggle against smoking by founding and publishing the REPORTER ON SMOKING AND HEALTH newsletter in cooperation with Roy Norr, who had triggered the anti-tobacco movement in the United States.
 Attended the first planning meeting of the International Congress Against Smoking.
-The REPORTER was instrumental in introducing into the consciousness of the American public the fact that 400,000 Americans annually die prematurely on account of their smoking addiction.
+The REPORTER was instrumental in introducing into the consciousness of the American public the fact that 400,000 Americans annually were dying prematurely on account of their smoking addiction.

 1963 - Became the President and Humanist Counselor of the American Humanist Association's New York Chapter.
-Over eight years, he motivated large numbers of people in the New York area to become active on behalf of humanistic values, such us freedom of thought, religious liberation and enlightenment, psychological education and consciousness raising.
-Build the AHA New York Chapter from 75 to 800 members and participants, and a mailing list of 5.000 people who already attended meetings.
+Over eight years, he motivated large numbers of people in the New York area to become active on behalf of humanistic values, such as freedom of thought, religious liberation and enlightenment, psychological education and consciousness raising.
+Built the AHA New York Chapter from 75 to 800 members and participants, and a mailing list of 5,000 people who had attended meetings.

-1963 - Approached all United Nations missions with an IHUD Association appeal to prevent from the start the production of nuclear weapons in the Middle East and asking the world powers to impose an embargo on all arms shipments to the Middle East.
+1963 - Approached all United Nations missions with an IHUD Association appeal to prevent nuclear weapons production in the Middle East and asking the world powers to impose an embargo on all arms shipments to the Middle East.

 1964 - Was one of the keynote speakers who, from a sound truck at the first rally on Union Square, helped to initiate the first major demonstration against the war in Vietnam.
 Also spoke at other locations to rouse students and the larger public to take action for peace.